-Automated External Defibrillators (AEDs) will soon be available at every GECDSB secondary school, the Board Administration Building, Mason Adult Learning Centre and the Facility Services Department.
+Automated External Defibrillators (AEDs) are available at every GECDSB secondary school, the Board Administration Building, Mason Adult Learning Centre and the Facility Services Department.

 The Board has accepted a generous donation of 17 of these life-saving devices from the Bruno Cremasco Memorial Sponsorship and Second Chance CPR.
-A pilot project will be initiated (Oct. - May) at 4 sites that will inform the development of the Board's policy and administrative procedures for placement, maintenance and training for the units.
+A pilot project was initiated (Oct. - May) at four sites which informed the development of the Board's policy and administrative procedures for placement, maintenance and training for the units.

 Bruno Cremasco died from a heart attack and his son, Frank (pictured, far left), responded with a campaign that has raised funds to purchanse 36 AEDs for public areas.
 The survival rate for victims of heart attacks in public areas is 10%.
 The odds are twice as good when a portable defibrillator is available.
 Each unit costs approximately $2000.